eslint/eslint/docs/developer-guide/development-environment.md

 ## Step 5: Run the tests

 Running the tests is the best way to ensure you have correctly set up your development environment.
-Make sure you're in the the `eslint` directory and run:
+Make sure you're in the `eslint` directory and run:

 ```
 npm test